18 Again: Main

 Hong Dae-young's wife, 37-year-old mother of twins Shi-ah and Shi-woo, and a JBC intern announcer.
 Da-jung was very popular among Serim High School boys (she is every male students' first love) and eventually dated her classmate and popular basketball player Hong Dae-young.
 But before they can complete high school, they had to get married as she got pregnant with Hong Dae-young's twins, delaying her dream job of being a news announcer and postponing her college education.
 In present time, she is a 37-year-old mother to a pair of teenage twins who is getting fatigued of her husband's behavior.
 She files for a divorce alongside her job application at JBC to fulfill her dream despite being a mother in her late 30s.
 She is talented in martial arts, which she demonstrated since she was 18 years old.
 She gradually became troubled by her attraction towards her twins' 18-year-old friend "Go Woo-young", without knowing that Woo-young was actually her husband whose body reverted to his 18-year-old self.
-She later found out Woo-young's true identity and eventually reconciled with her husband when he once again reverted back to his 37-year-old physical self in the finale of the series.
+She later found out Woo-young's true identity and eventually reconciled with her husband when he once again reverted to his 37-year-old physical self in the finale of the series.